egch/1Z0-829-preparation/docs/ch7.md

 [](../src/main/java/org/enricogiurin/ocp17/book/ch7/interfaces/defaultmethods/DefaultMethodCallingOtherMethods.java)

 ## Sealed
 A sealed class requires at least one subclass to extend.
+a sealed class needs to be declared (and compiled) in the same package as its direct subclasses.
 ### Same file
 The permits clause is optional if the subclass is nested or declared in the same file.